foo123/Contemplate/README.md

 ###Todo

-* add support for multiple `context` (which include separate templates, `cache` directories and related parameters) so that the same engine can be used in same application by different modules independantly [IN PROGRESS]
+* add support for multiple `contexts` (which include separate templates, `cache` directories and related parameters) so that the same engine can be used in same application by different modules independantly [ALMOST DONE]
 * support asynchronous template loading/rendering for `node/browser`
 * add `Contemplate` implementations for `ActionScript, Perl, Java, Scala` [TODO?]
 * transform `Contemplate` (for `PHP`) into a `PHP` `C`-extension, `Contemplate` (for node) into standalone executable (eg. https://github.com/crcn/nexe)